W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 4.md

 Build and run, make sure what the user inputted is displayed properly.
 If there are any logic errors, make sure you catch them before continuing.

+## Commit!

+Time to update your changes on GitHub.
+You can use the **edit** feature and paste in your current code in order to store the changes.

+Also - time to switch the coder!
+Whoever has been watching should now use GitHub to download the project and work on the code.

 ## 4. Setting up the Simulation